-BI410 Physiology of Exercise (laboratory)
+BI402 Exercise Physiology (laboratory)

 A survey of human physiology parameters as related to physical exercise and work and the development of physiological fitness factors.
 Physiological foundations will be considered.
-Prerequisite: BI260.
+Prerequisite: B1260 and B1261 Fall, Spring

-BI411 Assessment and Prescription of Fitness
+BI403 Assessment and Prescription of Fitness (Laboratory)

-This is a lecture and laboratory course designed to provide the student with a basic understanding of laboratory and field assessment techniques used in exercise physiology, fitness/wellness facilities, and--to a minor extent-clinical situations.
+This is a lecture and laboratory course designed to provide the student with a basic understanding of laboratory and field assessment techniques used in exercise physiology, fitness/wellness facilities, and-to a minor extent-clinical situations.
 This course will emphasize fitness assessment and exercise program design principles for cardiovascular fitness, muscular strength and endurance, body composition, balance and flexibility.
-Prerequisite: BI260
+Prerequisite: BI400 Spring